ThomasVitale/developer-experience-java-kubernetes/01-java/README.md

 ## Live Reload

-The Spring Boot DevTools library provides live-reload capabilities when working on the application locally.
+The [Spring Boot Developer Tools](https://docs.spring.io/spring-boot/docs/3.0.0-M5/reference/html/using.html#using.devtools) library provides live-reload capabilities when working on the application locally.

 Navigate to the `live-reload` folder.